wandb/weave/README.md

 ## Usage

+### Tracing
-You can trace any function using `weave.op()` - from api calls to OpenAI, Anthropic, Google AI Studio etc to generation calls in Hugging Face and other open source models to any other functions or transformations you'd like to keep track of.
+You can trace any function using `weave.op()` - from api calls to OpenAI, Anthropic, Google AI Studio etc to generation calls from Hugging Face and other open source models to any other validation functions or data transformations in your code you'd like to keep track of.

 Decorate all the functions you want to trace, this will generate a trace tree of the inputs and outputs of all your functions: